xianghui/javascript101/content/lessons/1-5-objects.md

 `__proto__`, etc.

-If finally, the property name cannot be found after going up the prototype chain, it will show undefined for variables (and an not a function TypeError if trying to invoke as a function).
+If finally, the property name cannot be found after going up the prototype chain, it will show up as undefined for the property (or not a function TypeError if you are trying to invoke as a function).

 ```javascript
 function MyObj() {}